 COMMITTEES OF THE BOARD.
 The Company has a Corporate Governance and Compensation Committee ("CGC Committee") and an Audit Committee.

-The current members of the CGC Committee are Messrs.
-Wire (Chairman), Wilds and Rasmussen.
-The CGC Committee reviews and recommends policies and practices for the Company's corporate governance profile.
-The CGC Committee sets the total compensation of, and reports to the Board of Directors initial and proposed salary changes paid to all executive officers and any employee whose annual compensation exceeds that of the lowest paid executive officer.
+The CGC Committee consists of Messrs.
+Rasmussen, Wilds and Wire (Chairman).
+The CGC Committee reviews and recommends policies and practices for the Company's corporate governance profile and sets the total compensation of, and reports to the Board of Directors initial and proposed salary changes paid to, all executive officers and any employee whose annual compensation exceeds that of the lowest paid executive officer.
 The CGC Committee reviews the compensation policies of the Company and compensation programs in which officers may participate.
 In addition, the CGC Committee develops general criteria concerning the qualifications and selection of Board members and officers, and recommends candidates for such positions to the Board of Directors.
 The CGC Committee will consider persons recommended by stockholders as potential nominees for directors, if the names of such persons are submitted in writing to the chairman of the CGC Committee or the Secretary of the Company.
 The recommendations must be accompanied by a full statement of qualifications and an indication of the person's willingness to serve.

-The CGC Committee also administers the Company's stock option plans, excluding the 1988 Outside Directors' Plan, the 1993 Outside Directors' Plan, and the 1995 Outside Directors' Stock Option Plan which are administered by Cal Turner and Cal Turner, Jr. At least annually, the CGC Committee specifically reviews the standards of performance of the President and Chief Executive Officer ("CEO") for compensation purposes.
+The CGC Committee also administers the Company's stock option plans, excluding the 1988 Outside Directors' Plan, the 1993 Outside Directors' Plan, and the 1995 Outside Directors' Stock Option Plan which are administered by Cal Turner and Cal Turner, Jr. At least one time per year, the CGC Committee specifically reviews the standards of performance of the President and the Chief Executive Officer ("CEO") for compensation purposes.
 (See "Report of the Corporate Governance and Compensation Committee of the Board of Directors on Executive Compensation.")
-The CGC Committee met five times during fiscal 1996.
+The CGC Committee met eight times during fiscal 1997.

 The Audit Committee is composed of Messrs.
-Holland (Chairman), Clayton, Dickson and Ms. Knuckles.
+Clayton, Dickson, Holland (Chairman) and Ms. Knuckles.
 The functions of the Audit Committee include providing advice and assistance regarding accounting, auditing, corporate compliance and financial reporting practices of the Company.
 Annually, the Audit Committee recommends to the Board a firm of independent certified public accountants to serve as auditors.
-The Audit Committee will review with the auditors the scope and results of their annual audit, fees in connection with their audit and nonaudit services, and the independence of the Company's auditors.
-The Audit Committee met three times during fiscal 1996.
+The Audit Committee will review with the auditors the scope and results of the auditors's annual audit, fees in connection with their audit and nonaudit services, and the independence of the Company's auditors.
+The Audit Committee met three times during fiscal 1997.

-During fiscal 1996, the Board of Directors held six meetings.
-All directors attended more than 75% of the aggregate number of meetings of the Board and committees on which they serve.
+During fiscal 1997, the Board of Directors held five meetings.
+All directors attended more than 75% of the aggregate number of meetings of the Board and the committees on which they served.

 COMPENSATION OF DIRECTORS.
 Directors receive a \$5,000 quarterly retainer plus \$1,250 for attending each regular meeting of the Board or any committee meeting.
-Committee Chairmen receive an additional \$250 for each Committee meeting attended.
+Committee Chairmen receive an additional \$250 for each committee meeting attended.
 Compensation for telephonic meetings is one-half the above rates.
-Board members who are officers of the Company do not receive any separate compensation for attending Board or committee meetings.
-In addition, the directors who are not employees of the Company are entitled to receive nondiscretionary options for the purchase of the Company's Common Stock pursuant to the 1995 Outside Directors' Stock Option Plan.
+Board members who are officers of the Company do not receive any separate compensation for attending Board meetings, or committee meetings if requested by the committee to participate therein.
+In addition, the directors who are not employees of the Company are entitled to receive nondiscretionary options for the purchase of Common Stock pursuant to the 1995 Outside Directors' Stock Option Plan.